zladovan/monorepo/README.md

 ### How dependencies between projects are resolved

 Dependencies are based on Gradle's [composite build](https://docs.gradle.org/current/userguide/composite_builds.html) feature.
 To define dependency between projects use `includeBuild` function in project build script (usually in `settings.gradle`).

+>Whole concept could be reused for other build tools than Gradle too.
+If you would like to use different build tool modify `tools/ci/list-dependencies.sh`.

 ### How dependencies affects job triggering